Archiving research data

 Archiving digital research data

 KI currently has no electronic system for archiving digital research data.
 It is nonetheless important to consider safe storage and metadata.
 There are a number of data storing solutions used at KI.
-You can find more information about which solutions are suitable for which type of data on the page Collecting and storing research data.
+You can find more information about which solutions are suitable for which type of data on the page storing and sharing data.

 It is worth underlining that long-term preservation of digital research data is made much easier if you take care to store the material in an orderly and secure manner, along with good metadata already from the start of the research project.
 A good folder structure and appropriate file formats should thus be used from the very beginning.